 The first is Culla, in Castellon Province.
 Located in the Alt Maestrat district, its highlights include a Templar Knight route through its most famous monuments, such as the castle and Salvador church.

-Reenactments of historical scenes, the ancient prison and many rambling paths through the area’s nature parks are also recommended, with a Medieval fiesta scheduled for July 29 and 30.
+Reenactments of historical scenes, the ancient prison and many rambling paths through the area’s nature parks are also recommended, with a Medieval fiesta taking place here each summer.

 The best way to get to Culla is by car, as the nearest train stations are Benicassim and Torreblanca.
 There are several restaurants and hotels in the town to cater for visitors’ every need, including Restaurante La Carrasca, La Setena, Mas El Cuquello hotel, and Masia Molinell.

 Also in Castellon Province we find Morella, the capital of Els Ports district.